Table of Contents

-By having a rough idea of your sales, you can lower your costs by knowing how much to ship.
-The warehouse’s most optimal and sufficient inventory is 40-45 days.
+Having a rough idea of your sales can lower your costs by knowing how much to ship.
+The warehouse’s most optimal and sufficient inventory is 40–45 days.

 The deeper you understand selling and buying, the better you know your industry.
 Therefore, you must become the manager of the product you offer to people.